Academic Catalog 2022-2023

 Developmental processes of vertebrate embryology.
 A comparative study of gaetogenesis, fertilization, cleavage, gastrulation, organogenesis, and embronic adaptations.
 Includes a lab.

-Prerequisites: ((BIOL 100C and BIOL 101C) or BIOL 104C) and BIOL 212C and BIOL 340C
+Prerequisites: BIOL 113C and BIOL 114C and BIOL 250C and BIOL 340C

 C Requires minimum grade of C.